 For example, if you buy a policy at the age of 51, your premium will be revised after five years – when you turn 56.
 At the same time, if you buy a policy at the age of 54, your premium will be revised after just two years, when you turn 56 because you move to a different age bracket.

-It means your premiums keep increasing throughout the duration of the policy, while your death benefit remains the same.
+It means your premiums keep increasing throughout the policy, while your death benefit remains the same.

 The death benefit for Globe Life’s term life and whole life insurance is capped at $100,000 and $50,000 respectively.
 In most cases, it is not sufficient to take care of your family’s financial needs after your passing.